DRP Program: Request for Nominations

 - Faculty already holding an endowed chair, the Robert O. Lawton Award, the Daisy Parker Flory Award, or the Distinguished Research Professor Award are not eligible.

 D. Important Dates for the 2021 - 2022 Round

 - Pre-review Deadline: Monday, January 10, 2022 @ 4:59 pm*

 - Nomination Deadline: Thursday, January 20, 2022 @ 4:59 pm

 - Award Period: Lifetime

 *NOTE: If you would like your nomination to be reviewed for technical errors, you must submit it through the CRC portal by the Pre-review Deadline date shown above.
+Pre-reviews are completed on a first-come, first-served basis.
 The CRC Program Staff will review your nomination for document inclusion, budget allowability and accuracy, and adherence to program guidelines.
 Please note the following:

 - In order for your nomination to count as having been submitted in time for this pre-review, your application must have the "Pending Technical Review" status, which means you have obtained all required documents prior to the Pre-Review Deadline.
 Until your nomination has all these documents, it will not be considered ready for a technical review.